Jeffrey Foskett: Other work

-In 2016, Italia Guitars released their first Signature Model Guitar honoring Jeff named "The JF-12" Twelve String Guitar.

-In 2017, Italia Guitars released their second Signature Model Guitar honoring Jeff named "The JF-6" Six String Guitar.

-At the 2018 NAMM Show, Italia Guitars released their third Signature Model Guitar honoring Jeff named "The JF-Q" Six String Guitar.
+In 2016, Italia Guitars released their first Signature Model Guitar honoring Foskett named "The JF-12" twelve string guitar.
+In 2017, Italia released their second honorary model, "The JF-6" six string guitar.
+At the 2018 NAMM Show, Italia released their third honorary model, "The JF-Q" six string guitar.

-In 2018, Foskett released the long in the works new duet studio album with Jeff Larson entitled "Elua Aloha", released on June 12.

-Jeffrey is an avid supporter of The MD Anderson Cancer Center at The University of Texas, Houston, The Gary Sinise Foundation and The Carl Wilson Foundation.
+On June 12, 2018, Foskett released the long in the works duet studio album with Jeff Larson entitled Elua Aloha.
+Foskett was also an avid supporter of The MD Anderson Cancer Center at the University of Texas, Houston, The Gary Sinise Foundation, and The Carl Wilson Foundation.

+Death

+On December 11, 2023, Foskett died from anaplastic thyroid cancer at the age of 67.
+He was remembered as "a singer-guitarist that spent decades in the Beach Boys and played a pivotal role in Brian Wilson‘s late Nineties comeback thanks to his soaring falsetto and effortless ability to harmonize."